A Discontinuous Galerkin Method by Patch Reconstruction for Elliptic Interface Problem on Unfitted Mesh: Abstract

 \section{Abstract}

-We propose a discontinuous Galerkin(DG) method to approximate the elliptic interface problem on unfitted mesh using a new approximation space.
-The approximation space is constructed by patch reconstruction with one degree of freedom per element.
-The optimal error estimates in both $L^2$ norm and DG energy norm are obtained, without the typical constraints for DG method on how the interface intersects to the elements in the mesh.
-Other than enjoying the advantages of DG method, our method may achieve even better efficiency than the conforming finite element method, as illustrated by numerical examples.
+We propose a discontinuous Galerkin (DG) method to approximate the elliptic interface problem on unfitted mesh using a new approximation space.
+The approximation space is constructed by patch reconstruction with one degree of freedom per element. \substitute{The optimal error estimates in both $L^2$ norm and DG energy norm are obtained, without the typical constraints for DG method on how the interface intersects to the elements in the mesh.}{ The optimal error estimates in both $L^2$ norm and DG energy norm are obtained, without restrictions on how the interface intersects the elements in the mesh.
+The stability near the interface is ensured by the patch reconstruction and no special numerical flux is required. } The convergence order by numerical results in both 2D and 3D agrees with the error estimates perfectly.
+More than enjoying the advantages of DG method, the new method may achieve even better efficiency in number of degree of freedom than the conforming finite element method as illustrated by our numerical examples.

 \textbf{keywords}: Elliptic interface problems, Patch reconstructed, Discontinuous Galerkin method, Unfitted mesh.